thekuolab/cydno_female_preference/README.md

   - design: one_male, denoting that females only encountered one single male in the experiments
   - observation_time: total observation time in minutes.
 Numbers <= 120 meant that mating occurred during the initial two-hour period
   - female_id: unique ID of the female
-  - female_age: age of the female
+  - female_age: age of the female in days
   - male_id: unique ID of the male
-  - male_age: age of the male
+  - male_age: age of the male in days
   - treatment: wing coloura treatment that the male received (red or white)
   - total_male_behaviors: total number of courtship behaviours that the male performed
   - response_pos: number of acceptance behaviours that the female performed